 A leader in local and national affairs involving the legal profession, Don Thompson joined the Law Society of Alberta in 1999 as the Deputy Executive Director and was appointed CEO and Executive Director in 2001.
-He recently stepped down from his leadership role with the Law Society of Alberta, but remains the Board Chair for CPLED.
+He stepped down from his leadership role with the Law Society of Alberta in 2018, but remains the Board Chair for CPLED.

 Don’s leadership skills have been exemplified through his work in streamlining business processes that meet local, provincial and national demands of key stakeholders in the legal profession.
 His passion for an accountable, responsive and proactive association has led to many successful initiatives that have raised the profile of the Law Society of Alberta, and Alberta’s legal profession in general.

 Don has also been a leader on the national stage through his involvement with the Federation of Law Societies of Canada, playing an instrumental role in developing the National Mobility Agreement, which provides for Canadian lawyers to work, almost unconditionally, in other Canadian provinces.
 His work has included professional competence, national and international lawyer mobility, and governance of the legal profession.